 Engineers Australia has been working closely with the Victorian Government to ensure the legislative framework provides assurance to the public, government and industry that engineers working in Victoria meet the professional standards and have the qualifications expected of the profession.

-The Engineers Registration Bill 2017 will require engineers who are providing professional services, or who are exporting professional engineering services from Victoria, to be registered.
+The Professional Engineers Registration Act 2019 will require engineers who are providing professional services, or who are exporting professional engineering services from Victoria, to be registered.

 It is expected that registration on Engineers Australia’s National Engineering Register (NER) will be a pathway to registration in Victoria (as it is currently in Queensland) and also to other States/Territories as mandatory registration is progressively enacted across Australia.

 See a list of FAQs below.